johnnynunez/Xiaomi-Mi-Air/README.md

 # Troubleshooting
+### I have a problem an don't know what to do!
+Please read the [issues section](https://github.com/johnnync13/Xiaomi-Mi-Air/issues?q=), and only if your question is not yet answered, submit a new one.

 ### Some device in my system is not working under macOS!
 Using Clover:
 * Make sure all kexts are in /Library/Extensions/ then run: